siddhantmahajani/siddhantmahajani/README.md

 ⇨ I am currently pursuing **MSc in Computing (Data Analytics)** from Dublin City University.

-⇨ I am also a **Teaching Assistant** for EE417 and EE417B (Web Application Development) at Dublin City University's School of Electronic Engineering.
+⇨ I was also a **Teaching Assistant** for EE417 and EE417B (Web Application Development) at Dublin City University's School of Electronic Engineering.

 ⇨ I am trying to implement things I learn in **data analytics** and **machine learning** to create applications and services that would tackle and solve real world problems.